 If your injury allows you to work but at a lower capacity (and therefore a lower wage), you may be able to collect temporary partial disability benefits for up to 100 weeks.
 Generally, these benefits are two-thirds of the difference between your pre-injury weekly wages and your current weekly wages.

 Permanent disability benefits work much the same way and can be classified as either total or partial.
 In both cases, payments would be about two-thirds of your average weekly wage.

 The information above was a very broad overview that couldn’t cover all provisions and exceptions.
 There is no substitute for case-specific advice, so please call our firm to discuss your disability benefits with an experienced lawyer.

 Determinedly Handling Your Case From Application Through Appeals

 In a perfect world, it would not be necessary to work with an attorney when seeking workers’ compensation benefits.
 Unfortunately, however, the system is so bureaucratic that legitimate claims are often denied for dubious reasons.
 Having a legal advocate working for your best interests can make a huge difference in the outcome of your case.
 When you call our firm, we can represent you from the initial application for benefits through all levels of appeal.
 Through it all, we will work to ensure that the process is as smooth and stress-free as possible during what is already a difficult time for you and your family.

+You deserve loyal, persistent advocacy after being hurt on the job.
 Holland Injury Law, LLC, is based in St. Louis and serves clients throughout the surrounding areas of Missouri.
-To discuss your case with an experienced workers’ compensation attorney, call us at 314-684-8321 or send us an email.
+To discuss your case with an experienced workers’ compensation attorney, call us at 314-428-9279 or send us an email.